engineblog/gatsby-casper-blog/README.md

 Everything underneath this section was not authored by me (Sharif).

-I am leaving the original README in case anyone would like to use this version of the theme.
+I am leaving the original README in case anyone would like to use this slightly modified version of the theme.

 To date, the only changes to the original theme are: